realcoloride/OpenVoiceSharp/README.md

 ## Requirements

 - Windows (64 bit)
-- .NET 6.0 and higher
+- .NET 6.0 and higher or support for .NET Standard 2.0
 - Visual Studio

 > [!WARNING]